 Illnesses Caused by Fleas and Ticks

-When a flea or tick bites the skin, it results in itching, scratching, and redness, among other illnesses, which can then infect your four-legged friend.
+When a flea or tick bites the skin, it causes itching, scratching, and redness, among other illnesses, which can then infect your four-legged friend.

 Flea-borne illnesses: